vanessacleary/vanessacleary-Ms1-2021/README.md

 **As I progress with my studies I would like add:**

 1. Confirmation emails when a user registers to Balance.
-2. Confirmation emails when a user signs up to the Balance newsletter.
+1. Confirmation emails when a user signs up to the Balance newsletter.
-3. A chat bot for instant chat to answer any queries, give additional information or to chat to a team member.
+1. A chat bot for instant chat to answer any queries, give additional information or to chat to a team member.
+1. Videos with snippets of online yoga class.

 ## Technologies used